d-barrow/Raspberry-Pi-ssh-Live-Temperature-Monitor--with-Max-Tracking-/readme.md

 # Raspberry Pi Live Temperature Monitor (with Max Tracking)

-This script provides a live, color-coded temperature dashboard for your Raspberry Pi, showing current and maximum temperatures for all available sensors.
+This script provides a live, color-coded temperature dashboard to watch your Raspberry Pi from the comfort of your terminal.
 It is designed for quick diagnostics via SSH and does **not** write any files to disk.